juddydev/scrypto-advanced-staking/README.md

 Though, if you have trouble with writing Transaction Manifests, using https://instruct-stokenet.radixbillboard.com/ is heavily recommended!
 It will automatically detect what arguments a chosen method expects.

 ## Setup
 Setting up a staking component is fairly easy.
-First, clone this repo and build the package, and deploy it to ledger (in the future, a package will be deployed on main net and stokenet already for you to use).
+First, clone this repo, build the package, and deploy it to ledger (in the future, a package will be deployed on main net and stokenet already for you to use).

 ### Instantiation
 Now the package is deployed to ledger, it's time to instantiate your own Staking component by calling the ``new`` function, which looks like this: